hideo55/node-shipitjs/Readme.md

 ShipItJS can configuration by .shipit.json file.

-Default configuration file can created by `shipitjs write-config` command.
+Default configuration file can created by `shipitjs init` command.

 Default configuration is like below